 I mentioned in a previous article that most Alaskans in smaller communities drink powdered milk and this is a large part of the reason why.
 It’s a lot cheaper and lasts a lot longer than a gallon of Darigold refrigerated milk.

-Why Is It So Expensive In These Communities?
+Why Is Milk So Expensive In Alaska?

 The reason that milk is so expensive in these places (that represents a small portion of Alaskan milk sales, by the way) is the lengths the stores have to go to just to get them.